Lowering the scale of Pati-Salam breaking through seesaw mixing: Conclusion

 The most attractive models, the $SU(2)_{L/R}$ bidoublet or triplets, contain only additional leptonic states, inducing both $e-E$ mixing as well as mixing within the neutrino sector.
 While both these models have already appeared in the literature, we have extended these analyses by rigorously studying the requirements for viable mass spectra of the down-quarks, charged-leptons and neutrinos as well as the implications for the PS breaking scale limits.
 We identify an attractive connection between the smallness of neutrino mass and the helicity suppression of the limits on $m_X$ which, particularly in the case of the bi-doublet, necessarily has a chiral-like coupling of $X_\mu$ to the SM fermions.

 The sextet option leads to mixing in the down-quark sector alone but we find that this likely leads to large proton decay widths in the only region which can generate a viable mass spectrum.
-Finally an interesting scenario with fermion decouplets, which lead to both $d-D$ and $e-E$ mixing, was considered.
+Finally the scenario with fermion decouplets, which leads to both $d-D$ and $e-E$ mixing, was considered.
 It also includes additional exotic states potentially discoverable at current and future colliders.
-The regime of interest, where the limits on PS breaking can be lowered, predicts a very specific hierarchy amongst the exotic states in this case and is very sensitive to future experimental limits on colour-sextet fermion masses.
+The regime of interest, where the limits on PS breaking can be lowered, is very sensitive to future experimental limits on $SU(2)_R$ breaking scale $v_R$ and relies on a tuning of mass parameters.

 We find that a chiral suppression in the PS breaking limits can reduce the usual limits of $81- 2467$ TeV, depending on the structure of $K_{L/R}^{de},$ down to as low as $5.6 - 194$ TeV.
 An attractive property of models which lead to a chiral suppression is that only one of $K_{L/R}^{de}$ is required to have a specific structure.
 Without a chiral suppression, the lowest PS limits obtained required both of $K_{L/R}^{de}$ to have a specific structure which might suggest a parity symmetry in conflict with the assumed low-scale setup.